sitewhere/sitewhere-tools/README.md

-sitewhere-tools
+SiteWhere Tools
 ===============

-External tools for managing or interacting with SiteWhere
+External tools for managing or interacting with SiteWhere.